History at Willoughby

 Donation Form photographs 2013 (36.90 KB)

 If you have photographs of the Willoughby area - people, places, houses, parks, occasions etc - the Local Studies team at the library would love to have them to add to their collection of over 8,000 photos of past and present Willoughby.
 If you are able to date the photographs and add a caption, even better.
 If you do not wish to donate the photos, the Library can copy them and return them to you.
 Contact the Local Studies team on 9777 7900.

-Willoughby Walks is a new, free downloadable app offering a range of self-guided walking tours exploring all aspects of our rich and varied history.
+Willoughby Walks is a free downloadable app offering a range of self-guided walking tours that explore our rich and varied history.

 There are a number of printed Heritage Walks which focus on architecture and historical places, as well as bushwalks.